OpenTermsArchive/docs/content/collections/create.en.md

 #### Add secret to GitHub <collection_name>-declarations settings

-- Log in on GitHub with an privileges on the `<collection_name>-declarations` repository
+- Log in on GitHub using a user account with admin privileges for the `<collection_name>-declarations` repository
 - Go to `https://github.com/OpenTermsArchive/<collection_name>-declarations/settings/secrets/actions`
 - Create the `ANSIBLE_VAULT_KEY` [secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) by using the previously vault key